BA South + BA North Bike Tour

 - Price: USD70

-- Including: traditional local snack, mate (infusion), lunch (drink + a sandwich at a traditional “parrilla” food truck, veggie option available), bicycle, helmet, basket, 500 ml bottle of water, English/Spanish bilingual guide.
+- Including: traditional local snack, mate (infusion), lunch (drink + a sandwich at a traditional “parrilla” food truck, veggie option available), bike with gears, helmet, basket, 500 ml bottle of water, English/Spanish bilingual guide.

 It goes all over the main spots of the city: Floraris Generica, Plaza de Mayo, Puerto Madero, Caminito, La Boca, San Telmo, Congreso, Recoleta, Palermo.